The Middle Ages:

 COURSE REQUIREMENTS

-Students will be responsible for careful reading thoughtful consideration, demonstrated in classroom discussion, of all assigned texts.
-Each will be required to submit
+Vigorous and well-prepared discussion contribution is fundamental to students' successful performance in this course.
+Students will be responsible for careful reading and thoughtful consideration of all assigned texts.
+In addition, each will be required to submit

 One third of the final grade will depend on class participation, one third on the research essay, and a final third on the short paper and and exam considered together.
 All students will be expected to finish assigned readings before class meetings on the day for which they are listed.
 Readings for which no page numbers are listed are to be read in their entirety.
 No written assignments will be accepted late without prior excuse.
 Papers will observe Chicago Manual of Style reference form.
 All written work will acknowledge the Colorado College Honor Code.